grantjenks/django-interplexer/README.md

 ## TODO

-0. Develop views and URL patterns (`urls.py`) for the API endpoints
 0. Implement permission classes to protect API endpoints.
 0. Write tests for API endpoints to ensure functionality.
-0. Incorporate tmux command execution into the view functions for `capture-pane` and `send-keys` endpoints.
 0. Ensure proper error handling and response formatting.
 0. Write/update documentation for the REST API, covering all endpoints and usage.
-0. Perform code quality checks using `ruff`
 0. Refactor and comment code for maintainability.
-0. Set up Continuous Integration/Continuous Deployment (CI/CD) pipelines if needed.
+0. Set up Continuous Integration using GitHub Actions.